Tejaaswini/notes-cli/README.md

 # NOTES CLI App

-A simple, interactive command-line tool to add, review, and manage notes and todos.
+A CLI tool to add, review, and manage notes and todos.

-## Features
-- Add notes and todos from the command line or interactive menu
-- View notes and todos separately with beautiful, emoji-enhanced tables
-- Delete all notes or all todos (with confirmation)
-- Semantic search with keyword fallback for robust note finding
-- Custom SQL queries from the menu
-- SQLite-backed storage (local file)

 ## Semantic Search & Vector Database